 A well-known prison in the United Kingdom, in total five women were hanged there.
 The prison has a brutal history, known for its harsh regime and it soon became a feared establishment.
 Emily Davison, the famous suffragette who threw herself to her death under King George V’s horse during the Derby spent time in Holloway prison, twice trying to take her own life before that fateful incident in 1913.

-In more recent times, the prison has seen Moors murderer Myra Hindly pass through its doors in 1966.
-In the last 20 years, Holloway prison has been the subject of numerous inquires due to concerns over its treatment of prisoners and the conditions inside the prison.
+In more recent times, the prison has seen Moors murderer Myra Hindley pass through its doors in 1966.
+In the last 20 years, Holloway prison has been the subject of numerous inquiries due to concerns over its treatment of prisoners and the conditions inside the prison.

 On 20th June 1955, Ruth Ellis stood trial at the Old Bailey in London where she pleaded not guilty to the charge of murder.
 She was keen to tell her side of the story and give the reasons why she took the actions she did.
 Her relationship with David Blakely was not the only relationship in her life.
 After having a son at age 17 whose father was a soldier, she later married dentist George Ellis whom she had a daughter with.

-After seperating from George, she was also in a relationship with Desmond Cussen, a former RAF pilot who was now an accountant based in London.
+After separating from George, she was also in a relationship with Desmond Cussen, a former RAF pilot who was now an accountant based in London.
 Cussen was an older man who was keen to have Ruth to himself.
-Incidentally he was the man who provided the gun, the training on its use and the car ride that fateful evening where she shot Blakely.
+Incidentally, he was the man who provided the gun, the training on its use and the car ride that fateful evening where she shot Blakely.
 Ruth Ellis made no attempt to excuse her crime or her intentions that evening.
-After a deliberation of just 23 minutes the jury returned a guilty verdict and Ruth Ellis was sentenced to death.
+After a deliberation of just 23 minutes, the jury returned a guilty verdict and Ruth Ellis was sentenced to death.